-Aotearoa New Zealand is home to an incredible diversity of marine species and ecosystems.
-Marine protected areas, including marine reserves, provide these ecosystems with protection from human disturbances.
-DOC is responsible for the implementation of new marine reserves, as well as monitoring and management of existing marine reserves.
+Aotearoa New Zealand is home to a wide range of marine species and ecosystems.
+Marine protected areas, like marine reserves, help protect these ecosystems from human disturbances.
+DOC is responsible for creating new marine reserves and for monitoring and managing the ones that already exist.

-DOC’s marine monitoring is guided by our Marine Monitoring and Reporting Framework (MMRF).
-We monitor the status and trends of indicative “themes” within marine ecosystems in and around marine reserves, to evaluate marine reserve effectiveness over time.
+Our marine monitoring is guided by the Marine Monitoring and Reporting Framework (MMRF).
+We track indicative “themes” in marine ecosystems that are inside and around marine reserves.
+This helps us evaluate marine reserve effectiveness over time.

 Marine Monitoring and Reporting Framework